jundalisay/superb/content/en/maharlika/history/biag-ni-lam-ang.md

 Years passed and came Lam-ang's turn to catch a fish known as rarang.
 It was an obligation of every married man in the community to catch a rarang.
 Lam-ang, however, felt that he would be killed by a berkahan (a kind of fish that belonged to the shark family) once he set out to catch a "rarang".
 But he had to do his duty and one night, he sailed out to the sea.
 He was killed by a berkahan as he had foreseen.

 Ines wept in sorrow.
 Lam-ang's white rooster thought of a way to bring Lam-ang back to life again.
 Ines Kannoyan paid a deep-sea diver to locate all the bones of Lam-ang under the sea.
 The diver found all the bones very easily and Ines put them together.

 Then, together with Lam-ang's white rooster and favorite dog, she held prayer vigils every night, until one day, Lam-ang came back to life.

-And they lived happily ever after.
+They lived happily ever after.